Nutakki Priyanka

 Nutakki Priyanka (born 1 June 2002) is an Indian chess player.
-She received the FIDE title of Woman International Master (WIM) in 2018.
+She received the FIDE title of Woman Grandmaster (WGM) in 2022.

 Biography

 Nutakki Priyanka is winner of Indian Youth Chess Championships in different girl's age groups: U9 (2011), U11 (2013), and U13 (2015).
 In 2012, she won the Asian Youth Chess Championship for girls in the U10 age group and World Youth Chess Championship for girls in the U10 age group.

 In August 2018, she was the best among women in the "Riga Technical University Open" tournament "A".

+In 2022, she was expelled from the World Junior Chess Championship for accidentally carrying earbuds into the playing hall.

+She qualified for the Women's Chess World Cup 2023, where she defeated Marina Brunello in the first round, before being defeated by compatriot Koneru Humpy.